 Currently there are four FLC working groups that address policy, seafood markets, research, and messaging.
 At any given time there are co-organizers to help facilitate each workgroup.

 NAMA's role is to be a backbone support for the FLC structure, providing resources where possible, but allowing the flexiblity for the collaborative to evolve organically.
 NAMA is committed to ensuring a process where individuals and groups work together toward an intersection of common goals by sharing knowledge, learning, and building consensus.
 Top-down leadership is not required in a collaborative process and can sometimes bring better results through full and equal participation from all collaborators.

-FLC members make the decisions.
-We seek to model a genuine participatory governance structure that is bottom up.
+FLC 'collaborators' make the decisions.
+The FLC models a genuine participatory governance structure that is bottom up.
 The local fishermen and fishing communities who are most impacted by policies, changing markets, and ocean conservation are at the center of the decision making table.

 JOIN THE FLC

 If you share our vision of restoring and enhancing marine biodiversity through community-based fisheries we invite you to join us.
 Please contact Brett Tolley at email@example.com or 718-570-2377 for more information.